10 Interesting Facts about Rational Numbers

 Arrange the Rational Numbers in Ascending Order

-We will learn how to arrange rational numbers in ascending order.
-The general method is to arrange from the smallest to the largest rational numbers (increasing):
+We will learn how to arrange ratio numbers in ascending order.
+The general method is to arrange from the smallest to the largest ratio numbers (increasing):

-1: Express the given rational numbers with a positive denominator
+1: Express the given ratio numbers with a positive denominator

 2: Take the least common multiple (L.C.M.) of this positive denominator